-MetaStar's review is conducted using criteria and reviewer guidelines agreed upon with DHS, and based on the Contract for BadgerCare Plus and/or Medicaid SSI HMO Services, January 1, 2018 - December 31, 2019.
-Results from the review are documented in a system implemented and maintained by the DHS Medicaid Information System vendor, DXC Technology (DXC).
+MetaStar's review is conducted using criteria and reviewer guidelines agreed upon with DHS, and based on the Contract for BadgerCare Plus and/or Medicaid SSI HMO Services, January 1, 2019 - December 31, 2021.
+Results from the review are documented in a system implemented and maintained by the DHS Medicaid Information System vendor, Gainwell Technologies (Gainwell); formerly DXC Technology.